A Downhome Perspective on All Things Southern

 Cut up the strawberries and add sugar.
 Smush a little to get some good juice.
 Save a couple of whole strawberries just for decoration.

 Or turn it into a chocolate trifle if strawberries are not in season.
+Every southern lady needs a trifle bowl in addition to a pound cake pan.

 THE BEST CHOCOLATE ICING